d01000100/gl_demo/README.md

 ### Use instructions

-When the programs starts the scene will show the pirate island at night.
-To change the scene, rename the `GDP2019_20\assets\daylight_scene.json` to `scene1.json`.
-Same thing with the `night_scene.json` for coming back to the night scene.

-In the daylight scene, you can rotate the camera with the A and D buttons.
+- The WASD keys rotate the camera around the selected object.

-Additionally in the night scene, you can change between the different cameras in **Question 4** for the buttons 1,2 or 3.
+- The EQ keys zoom in and zoom out.
+- With the up and down arrows you can change the selected object: it's name and more info is shown in the title of the window.
+- Pressing the 0 key toggles debug mode: the "wireframe" of all of the objects is shown alongside their normal color and textures.

 ## Scene file